tlverse/tlverse-handbook/crc_review.md

 1. Provisional title of your book.

-   * The Hitchhiker's Guide to the tlverse: A Targeted Learning Practioner's Handbook
+   * The Hitchhiker's Guide to the tlverse: A Targeted Learning Practitioner's Handbook

 2. Names, titles, affiliations, and email addresses for all authors/editors